Wading through the world of probiotic supplements can be very confusing.

 Also, there have been cases where people in hospitals with compromised immune systems experienced sepsis (infection of the blood), but those cases are rare.

-After working through all these different areas of the probiotics world, we’ve come to some pretty solid conclusions:
+After our research and working through all the different areas of the probiotics world, we’ve come to these conclusions:

 - Probiotics have legitimate studies backing up their helpfulness for digestive issues